The Hidden Risk for NZ Export Crop Growers

 Revenue Implications of Logistics Disruption

-Beyond direct physical loss, logistics disruption has revenue implications that standard crop insurance does not cover:
+Beyond direct physical loss, logistics disruption has revenue implications that standard crop insurance does not address:

-• **Price collapse due to oversupply**: If shipping delays cause NZ kiwifruit or apples to arrive in Europe at the same time as competing origins, prices can fall sharply.
+• Price collapse due to oversupply when delayed shipments arrive in market at the same time as other origins

-1. Review your marine cargo cover annually: Ensure your policy includes temperature excursion cover, war risk extension (if routing through affected regions), and covers the full transit chain.
+1. Review your marine cargo cover annually: Ensure your policy includes temperature excursion cover and war risk extension where relevant

-2. Confirm cover for the transitional period: Ensure there is no gap between when your crop insurance ends and your marine cargo insurance begins.
+2. Confirm there is no coverage gap: Ensure continuity between crop insurance and marine cargo

-4. Consider revenue protection: For export-dependent operations, revenue protection insurance provides a safety net against price and volume shortfalls regardless of cause.
+4. Consider revenue protection: For export-dependent operations, revenue protection provides a safety net against price and volume shortfalls

-5. Keep records of logistics costs: In the event of a claim related to transit disruption, documentation of freight costs, cold chain records, and delivery timelines will be critical.
+5. Keep records of logistics costs: Documentation of freight costs, cold chain records, and delivery timelines will be critical in any transit claim